fivequarters/q5/docs/release-notes/fusebit-ops-cli.md

 _Released 10/04/21_

-- **Bugfix.** Increase memory allocatin and timeout settings for the CRON executor to improve stability and precision.
+- **Bugfix.** Increase memory allocation and timeout settings for the CRON executor to improve stability and precision.

 ## Version 1.31.0